Why Trust This LearnDash Review?

 I was very surprised LearnDash doesn't come with a better solution right out of the box.
 But they don't.

 So you need a plugin to help you have a better registration process.
 Unfortunately, you will need to try different plugins.

-LearnDash really works best with another solution like a membership plugin which would provide support for this, but for those who don’t want to add that in, you’re kind of on your own.
+LearnDash really works best with another solution like a membership plugin that would provide support for this, but for those who don't want to add that in, you're kind of on your own.
 I use Infusionsoft so the best choices for me would be Memberium or WP Fusion.
-Alternately, you could use WooCommerce.
+Alternatively, you could use WooCommerce.